nlpcui/MLORR/README.md

 # MLORR
-This repo contains the source code of "*A combined ionic Lewis acid descriptor and machine-learning approach to prediction of efficient oxygen reduction electrodes for ceramic fuel cells*" (Accpeted by **Nature Energy**).
+This repo contains the source code of "[A combined ionic Lewis acid descriptor and machine-learning approach to prediction of efficient oxygen reduction electrodes for ceramic fuel cells](https://www.nature.com/articles/s41560-022-01098-3)" published in **Nature Energy**.
 In this study, we constructed a small but high-quality ABO3 perovskite dataset (`data/dataset.xlsx`), based on which we built up various regression models to explore the potential patterns hidden behind the data.

+Note: the ionic Lewis acid strength (ISA) values were referenced from "[Empirical Lewis acid strengths for 135 cations bonded to oxygen](https://pubmed.ncbi.nlm.nih.gov/28981002/)".

 ## Requirements
 The code is based on Python 3.8 (other Python 3+ versions may work as well).
 Before running the code, make sure all denepdencies are propoerly installed via `pip3 install -r requirements.txt`.